yeti/manticore-iosviewfactory/README.md

 ##Overview

-**Manticore-iosviewmanager** is a view-management pattern for all iOS apps.
-It aims at making the creation iOS applications easier, without the pain of having to care about managing your view-controllers.
+**Manticore-iosviewmanager** is a ViewControllers Management pattern for all iOS apps.
+It aims at making the creation of iOS applications easier, by not having to care about managing your different View-Controllers.
 Designed with a two-level hierarchical view controller structure, *manticore-iosviewmanager* is ideal for creating tabbed applications although it will help you in the making of any type of application.

 **Manticore-iosviewmanager** was inspired by the [Android activity lifecycle](http://developer.android.com/training/basics/activity-lifecycle/pausing.html) : treating views as activities.